 We have created “The Essential Guide to Bed Bugs” to try and answer all of your questions about bed bugs.
 This resource will also provide guidance when you have an infestation.
+You can also find our Frequently Asked Bed Bugs questions page for more information.
 Click below to see the answers.

 The common bed bugs, Cimex lectularius, are blood-feeding insects in the family Cimicidae.
 They are temporary ectoparasites, meaning they exist on the outside of their hosts to feed, and spend their time between blood-meals hiding in nearby cracks and crevices.
 They have piercing-sucking mouthparts for feeding purposes, and both males and females of all life-stages feed exclusively on blood.
 Their preferred host is humans, though they will feed on other vertebrates.